joshbeard/resume/README.md

 September 2015 - May 2022 - Remote

-* Contracted to [Science Analytics and Synthesis (SAS)](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/) at the [US Geological Survey](https://www.usgs.gov/).
+* Contracted to [Science Analytics and Synthesis](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/) at the [US Geological Survey](https://www.usgs.gov/).
 * Lead and contributed to many of the group's most challenging technical projects.
 * Collaborated with over a dozen teams to deliver applications to the USGS science community.
 * Worked with hundreds of codebases spanning several languages and product teams.